marfatech/liveprof/README.md

     ->setTotalDivider(7000) // optional, profiling starts for 1 of 7000 requests with forces label "All", 10000 by default ->setLogger($Logger) // optional, a custom logger implemented \Psr\Log\LoggerInterface
     ->setConnection($Connection) // optional, a custom instance of \Doctrine\DBAL\Connection if you can't use the connection url
-    ->setDataPacker($DatePacker) // optional, a class implemented \Badoo\LiveProfiler\DataPackerInterface to convert array into string
+    ->setDataPacker($DatePacker) // optional, a class implemented \MarfaTech\LiveProfiler\DataPackerInterface to convert array into string
     ->setStartCallback($profiler_start_callback) // optional, set it if you use custom profiler ->setEndCallback($profiler_profiler_callback) // optional, set it if you use custom profiler ->useXhprof() // optional, force use xhprof as profiler